We are NerdWallet’s Smart Money Podcast, where we answer real-world money questions.

 Sean Pyles: Wow.
 It’s amazing.

 Sara Rathner: Thank you.
 It was not my invention.
 I can’t take credit.
 Andrew, this could have potentially long-lasting ramifications.
 It is possible for a parent to co-sign for their child.
 They already have a house and aren’t looking for a mortgage.
 They are less likely to take on this risk.
 If you are a young adult with a lot going on in your finances, it is important to protect your credit and ensure your financial security.
 You are not financially independent yet, which means you still need to earn income to support your family.
 However, you don’t necessarily have a lot of wealth.
-If you feel you have another way you can help, such as giving them a generous cash gift, or taking them on a Target trip to purchase a few housewares, those are all great ways to help.
+If you have other ways to help, such as giving them a generous cash gift, donating your time and effort, or taking them shopping at Target to purchase a few housewares, those are great options.
 That’s what I recommend.

 Sean Pyles: I will admit that I might do it, depending on the circumstances.
 Kim, I am also very risk-averse, but I really want to help others who are unable to help themselves.
 Sometimes, co-signing is the only option.
 However, before I co-sign for them, I want to ensure that their living conditions are more sustainable.
-I would prefer that they didn’t have roommates who might not pay rent, which could cause the whole thing to become a mess.
+I would prefer that they didn’t have roommates that wouldn’t pay rent, which could cause the whole thing to go sour.
 Also, I want to ensure that I have enough money in my account to pay rent for my loved ones if they are unable to.
 It’s a lot to deal with.
 This would increase the cost.
-However, I would like to be able help this person.
+However, I would like to help the person.

 Kim Palmer It’s so lovely.